Skip to content

 The initrd is a gzipped cpio archive that the kernel unpacks into RAM at boot.
 The _pack-initrd recipe:

-1. Extracts the base initrd (produced by just build-assets)
+1. Extracts the base initrd (produced by just build-assets code)

 2. Copies in the freshly cross-compiled guest binaries (chmod 555, read-only)